-Fake-aholics would recognize themselves in Lewis’ statement, above.
-That is, they exist in a living nightmare made of their own choosing.
+Fake-aholics would recognize themselves in this quotation.
+They exist in a living nightmare made of their own choosing.

 What Is a Fake-Aholic?